 I started with a power mitre saw and it is still one of the most used tools in the workshop.
 Even for a five minute DIY job it is perfect right through to the big project work like building stud walling and new sheds.

 One of the main reasons to use a power model is speed.
 All you need to do is plug it in and set the angles and you are away.
 It will cut through the material in seconds, letting you get on with the job.
 When you are working with a single bit of material, the speed difference may not be a great deal but when you are looking at cutting twenty fence posts and boards to fit along the fence, the speed difference will be vast.
 You can line up all of your pieces of wood, set the mitre angles and start cutting.
 In ten minutes the whole lot will be cut and ready to be assembled.
 Now imagine that amount of wood being cut by hand, it would take absolutely ages, probably hours which would make the whole job last a lot longer.

 Cutting materials with a hand mitre saw can sometimes be inaccurate.
 If you are not keeping the material firmly in place, it can give you an inaccurate cut very easily as it may move very slightly as the saw cuts.
-The power mitre saws in our reviews give super accurate cuts.
+The power and precision mitre saws in our reviews give super accurate cuts.
 Once the material is clamped into place and the angles set, the blade will spin very fast and cut in seconds.
 The chance of the material moving is a lot lower than if you are pushing and pulling the blade yourself.